SMS Marketing - Benefits and Best Practices

-While email and search display marketing have long been the darlings of marketers in nearly every industry, Short Message Service (SMS) marketing is quickly making a name for itself on the marketing scene.
+While email marketing has long been the darling of marketers in nearly every industry, Short Message Service (SMS) has quickly made a name for itself on the marketing scene.

-SMS marketing is a quickly growing business, one that companies of all sizes and industries should consider.
-Although SMS marketing has become a more common tool as technology has advanced, many marketers still fail to follow SMS marketing best practices — which can be risky for their businesses from a compliance as well as from a strategy standpoint.
-Below, we will discuss the benefits of SMS marketing and which best practices to follow to ensure a successful campaign.
+SMS marketing is a quickly growing marketing channel that companies of all sizes and industries should consider.
+Unfortunately, although SMS has become more common as technology has advanced, many marketers still fail to follow SMS marketing best practices.
+This puts them at risk of making costly strategic errors and breaking compliance laws.

 Companies in virtually every industry now use SMS marketing.
-The way they employ this tool varies by industry type and purpose, but there is an option for everyone!
+Of course, the way they employ this tool varies by industry type and purpose, but there is an option for everyone!

-SMS marketing is not meant to replace your other marketing efforts, but rather to augment them.
-What can you do with SMS that you otherwise couldn’t?
+SMS marketing is not meant to replace your other marketing efforts but to augment them.
+So what can you do with SMS that you otherwise couldn’t?

 SMS Makes Customers Lives Easier